indimail/indimail-mta/README.md

 ### Build fetchmail

 Optional.
-Required only if you want fetchmail to retrieve your mails
+Required only if you want fetchmail to retreive your mails

 ```
 $ cd /usr/local/src/indimail-virtualdomans/fetchmail-x